thanhlecongg/NaturalTransformationForBenchmarkingNPR/tools/CodeTransform/README.md

 ## Environment and Setup

 ### IDE
-This project is develop using Java 8 in [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/business/).
-If you want to play with the code, please use the same Java version and IDE.
-Otherwise, you can use our executable package.
+This project is developed using Java 8 in [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/business/).
+If you wish to experiment with the code, please ensure you're using the same Java version and IDE.
+I intend to refactor this code using Maven for enhanced convenience and reliability when my schedule permits.
+If you've already done this, a pull request would be greatly appreciated.

 ### Build & Dependencies